-Gate City Auto Body & Svc was established in 2005.
+Gate City Body Shop and Service Center was established in 2005.
 The shop was purchased from John Nunley of Nunley’s Frame & Body.
 In the beginning, we received a lot of requests to paint vehicles for import car shows and antique car shows, and we excelled at helping customers make their show car dreams a reality.
 We became known for building fiberglass and carbon fiber body parts and expertly using House of Colors custom paint.
 Eventually, we got into painting drag racing cars as well.

 In 2010, we moved to our current building next to Biscuitville on West Market Street.
 With our new (and smaller) space, we decided to focus on insurance jobs as much as custom work.
 Based on our extensive auto body experience, we’re able to get jobs done right and on time, moving cars through the shop quickly for everyone’s benefit, especially our customers.
 We know you need to back on the road and on with your life.